solanum-ircd/solanum/doc/technical/hooks.md

 be able to pass data back to you by modifying any of the field values.

 ## Hook details
+### account_change

+This hook is called after a user's services user (account name) has changed.
+The user may be either local or remote.
+This hook is not called when a user's services account changes during registration.

+Hook data: `hook_cdata *`

+Fields:

+- client (`struct Client *`): The user whose services account changed
+- arg1 (`const char *`): The user's previous services account
+- arg2 (`const void *`): Unused (always `NULL`)

+The user's updated account is available via `client->user->suser`.
+If the user was previously logged out, `arg1` will be an empty string.
+If the user just logged out, then `client->user->suser` will be an empty string.

+Although unlikely, it is possible for the old and updated account names to be identical or vary only by casing; no checks are made for this before invoking the hook.
+Hook functions that need to operate only if the services account meaningfully changed should compare the two strings via `irccmp()`.

 ### after_client_exit

 This hook is called after any client (user or server) exits the network.
 All